Mark Ellis (yacht designer)

-Mark Ellis (born 4 February 1945) is an American-Canadian naval architect, who has designed sixteen production sailboats, along with many custom sailboats and powerboats.
+Mark Ellis (born 4 February 1945 died 2025) was an American-Canadian naval architect, who designed sixteen production sailboats, along with many custom sailboats and powerboats.
 He is best known for his Nonsuch series of catboats, the Limestone series of powerboats and Niagara sailboats.
 In 2003, Dan Spurr described Ellis as "one of Canada's premier yacht designers".

-Ellis was born in Watertown, New York, United States.
-He currently lives in Oakville, Ontario, Canada and holds dual American citizenship and Canadian citizenship.
+Ellis was born in Watertown, New York, United States and lived a major portion of his adult life in Oakville, Ontario.
+He died in Essex, Connecticut United States and held dual American citizenship and Canadian citizenship.

 Early life and education

 Ellis grew up in upstate New York, where his father owned a department store.
 As a boy Ellis worked in the store and gained his first experience with business.
 He applied for a degree program in naval architecture at the University of Michigan but decided not to pursue it when he discovered that it mostly focused on large ship design, instead of small boats, which was where his interests lay.
 He went on to complete a degree in business administration at Boston University instead.

 His family were sailors and Ellis learned to sail on an Atkin yawl, on Lake Ontario.
 His family went on to buy an island in the Thousand Islands and Ellis sailed there.
 He raced Dragon keelboats and became an instructor at the Clayton Yacht Club in Clayton, New York and the Crescent Yacht Club in Chaumont, New York.